khokan/ilearning/README.md

-# iLearning — Unified Documentation
+# iLearning — a subscription-driven learning platform

 This repository contains the iLearning application: a subscription-driven learning platform with a TypeScript/Node backend and a modern Next.js frontend.
 This document consolidates high-level information from the backend and frontend READMEs and adds an explicit section describing the project's RAG (Retrieval-Augmented Generation) features and configuration.